Everything You Need for a Windy City Racecation™

 To help you experience the best Chicago has to offer—with the least amount of stress and strain—we've called upon our Racertrips™ Chicago Ambassadors to answer your marathon FAQs and to recommend their favorite sites, their top restaurants and their go-to hotel accommodations.

-This is your custom-tailored Chicago Marathon Travel Guide.
+This is your custom-tailored Marathon Travel Guide for Chicago.
 Your Racecation Starts Here.™

 And come race day, best of luck to you!
 We'll be out there rooting for you!